Rhetticle/The-Big-One/README.md

 ## Update
 As of Febuary 2024, this device is no longer operational and has been salvaged for parts.
 ## Safety Notice
-* This device was build purely to challenge myself with a complex engineering project to learn about electronics and was never intended to be used as a weapon
+* This device was built purely to challenge myself with a complex engineering project to learn about electronics and was never intended to be used as a weapon
 * Certain parts of the build have been omitted from the repository to prevent those with malicious intent from replicating this device
 ## Performance
 * Peak exit velocity (All capacitors charged to 385V) - 61 km/h